-No charge will be made for NHS appointments, but if two NHS appointments are "cancelled at short notice” or "not attended” within a 12 month period, we may reluctantly have to withdraw our NHS services from you.
-In that scenario if you are part way through a course of treatment, then we will have to close your course of treatment.
-Opening a new course of treatment will always incur NHS dental patient charges.
+No charge will be incurred for NHS appointments.
+However, if two NHS appointments are "cancelled at short notice (less than 2 working days’ notice" or "not attended", we may reluctantly have to withdraw our NHS services from you.
+In such a scenario, if you are midway through a course of treatment, we will have to conclude your current treatment.
+Starting a new course of treatment will always require a new NHS dental patient charge.

-- Sometimes due to unforeseen circumstances (such as staff sickness or equipment failure) we may have to cancel your appointment or the clinic may run behind.
-We will try to keep those to an absolute minimum and we will do our very best to give you as much notice a possible and rebook your appointment.
+Sometimes, due to unforeseen circumstances such as staff sickness or equipment failure, we may have to cancel your appointment or experience delays at the clinic.
+We will make every effort to minimize such occurrences and provide you with as much notice as possible to reschedule your appointment.

-- Band 1 - £25.80: Paid in full at time of booking the appointment
+- Band 1 - £25.80: Paid in full at the time of booking the appointment.

-£134.65 paid on booking the treatment appointment and a further £134.65 paid when attending the first treatment appointment
+- Band 3 - £306.80: £153.40 paid on booking the treatment appointment and a further £153.40 paid when attending the first treatment appointment.

-Violence and abuse
+Violence and Abuse

 We consider it essential for our patients and staff to be able to work without fear of violence, abuse, or harassment.
 We take our responsibility to them very seriously.
 Therefore, we reserve the right to cease providing services to individuals who engage in any act of violence or non-physical assault against our staff or patients.